laurabenestan/db-RDA-and-db-MEM/README.md

 s.value(Coor, dbmem[,1:16])
 ```

-## 5. Build a model with the selected variables and vidualize the results
+## 5. Build a model with the selected variables and visualize the results

 Now build a model with only selected variables
 ```{r}